herbelin/LMFI-HoTT/README.md

 - Type Theory: Hugo Herbelin
   - History of realisability and the proofs-as-programs correspondence
-  - From predicate calculus, arithmetic and set theory to type theory
+  - From predicate calculus, arithmetic and set theory (Aczel sets) to type theory
   - Different forms of type theory for different purposes
   - Duality between positive and negative types in type theory
-  - Side effects in type theory (optional)
+  - Models obtained by syntactic translations
   - Cubical type theory and parametricity
 - Synthetic Homotopy Theory: Hugo Moeneclaey
   - Type formers and their identity types